 In the past, or in certain cultures, a yellow rose was a symbol of jealousy, but those representations have largely disappeared in recent years.

-Nowadays, as one of the only roses without links to romantic meanings or negative connotations, yellow roses are a symbol of platonic love and mostly used to signify positive, warm messages and happiness.
+Nowadays, as one of the only roses without links to romantic meanings or negative connotations, yellow roses are a symbol of platonic love and are mostly used to signify positive, warm messages and happiness.

-They are frequently sent to friends as a thoughtful gesture, to send wishes of good luck or to let them know you’re thinking of them.
+They are frequently sent to friends as a thoughtful gesture, to send wishes of good luck, or to let them know you’re thinking of them.